 - 7 shallots, finely chopped

-- 1/2 cup (about 50 grams) finely chopped green onions (daun bawang)
+- 4 stalks (about 1/2 cup) finely chopped green onions (daun bawang)

 - 1 tablespoon olive oil